fritzpay/paymentd/resources/doc/handbook/source/install.rst

 * `git`_ so the ``go`` tool can obtain the sources from git repositories.
 * `mercurial`_ so the ``go`` tool can obtain the sources from mercurial repositories.

+Any other dependencies will be handled through the build process and will not require any changes to your environment.

 Building from source
 --------------------